 Create strong passwords

-Variation.
 Change your passwords often.
-Set an automatic reminder to update passwords on your email, banking, and credit card websites every three months.
+Set an automatic reminder for yourself to change your passwords on your email, banking, and credit card websites about every three months.

 There are many ways to create a long, complex password.
 Here are some suggestions that might help you remember it easily: